+Please note that all of the form should be completed and is available electronically from the Quality Office:

-Name of Unit to be reviewed: UCD
+Name of Unit to be revi iewed: UCD

 Title, Name and Position of Proposed External Reviewer:

 Contact Details: Address

 Email

 Telephone

+Administrative Contact Details i.e. PA, School or Unit Office Email and Telephone Contact details

-Brief details of relevar decision to be made) nt professional exp erience (please provide sufficient details to enable an informed
+Brief details of relevant professional experience (please provide sufficient details to enable an informed decision to be made)

 Please outline any formal links/relationship the Unit or individual staff members in the unit have had with the proposed reviewer

-To the best of my knowlast three years. wledge I confirm th nat the nominee has had no formal links with the unit during the
+To the best of my knowledge I confirm that the nominee has had no formal links with the unit during the last five years.

-Signed: (Head/Director of Unit)
+Signed: (Head/Director of Unit) Date

-Date

-Please attach any relevant supporting documents (website information/research profile/professional profile) and submit to: Sinéad Clarke, UCD Quality Office, Email: Sinead.Clarke@ucd.ie
+Please attach any relevant supporting documents (website information/research profile/professional profile) and submit to: UCD Quality Office, Email: qualityoffice@ucd.ie